 During the application period senior eligibility will be determined regarding Medicaid and Medicare insurance programs.
-With each state administering these programs, Living Solutions will work with each state and senior and their family to determine their level of participation.
+With each state administering these programs Living Solutions will work with each state and senior/family to determine their level of participation.

 ppod was created by Mark Hunter.
 He has been an entrepreneur and businessman for the last 40 years.
 Becoming responsible for his own aging parents needs, he became very concerned that our country had not advanced from the institutional care model his own grandmother lived in for 10 years during the 70's and 80's.
 Visiting her often, he saw first hand then the concerns that still plague senior care today.

 Affordability and annual double-digit healthcare cost increases have added greatly to the mix of concerns.
 He decided to create an option that addressed the many issues that are inherent to institutional care.
 A new model had to be created that removed the challenging labor issues of high costs and high turnover that directly effects care quality of institutional care.
 To accomplish this it had to be designed around family caregivers.
 It had to be more affordable and obtainable by all income classes of people.
 It needed to address isolation, generational bonding, and allow seniors to age at home near their family, which is something seniors and families want.

 Please go to our contact form at the bottom of this page, fill out the fields on the form and check the box "I want to be considered for ppod."
 We will contact you.